spagnuolocarmine/playground-mpi/markdowns/cap1/intro.md

 # Distributed-Memory Programming with MPI

 Recall that the world of parallel multiple instruction, multiple data, or MIMD, computers is, for the most part, divided into distributed-memory and shared-memory systems.
 From a programmer’s point of view, a distributed-memory system consists of a collection of core-memory pairs connected by a network, and the memory associated with a core is directly accessible only to that core.
-On the other hand, from a programmer’s point of view, a shared-memory system consists of a collection of cores connected to a globally accessible memory, in which each core can have access to any memory location.
+On the other hand, from a programmer’s point of view, a shared-memory system consists of a collection of cores connected to globally accessible memory, in which each core can have access to any memory location.

 ![mpimodel](/img/mpimodel.png)